Why PLCs Are the Highest-Value Target in OT

 4. Firmware Management

-- For PLCs with critical vulnerabilities and no available patches, apply maximum network isolation and increase monitoring sensitivity for that zone
+Maintain an inventory of firmware versions for every PLC in your environment.
+Monitor vendor security advisories for firmware vulnerabilities, plan firmware updates within scheduled maintenance windows, and for PLCs with critical vulnerabilities and no available patches, apply maximum network isolation and increase monitoring sensitivity for that zone.

 5. Physical Security